indyplanets/appcenter-documentation/admin-guide/manager-users.md

-Only root users and Admins will see **Manage Users** in the navigation panel.
+Only Root users and Admins will see **Manage Users** in the navigation panel.

 ## How Users are Added

-When users who are part of an LDAP and Active Directory (configured by the root user) first log in, they are automatically added to the list of users.
+When users who are part of an LDAP and Active Directory (configured by the Root user) first log in, they are automatically added to the list of users.

 From the **Manage Users** view, you can perform the following tasks: